mvr707/samples/pi/README.md

 2) pi-fast.pl - refinement (Thanks to Bob Mathews)

-3) pi-search-webservice.pl - Find all birthdays not in 2015MMDD in the first 200M digits
+3) pi-search-webservice.pl - Find all birthdays (2015MMDD) NOT in the first 200M digits of Pi